SovrynMatt/Nostr-Website-Button-Design/README.md

 The NOSTR Standard book meme
 <img width="1512" alt="Screenshot 2023-02-17 at 16 43 27" src="https://user-images.githubusercontent.com/99301796/219713260-fb3a0cd5-91b7-4ad9-bb91-06179fc74ce4.png">

-So here are the jpegs recommend using a site like https://www.freeconvert.com/svg-converter/download to convert jpegs to SVG.
+So here are the JPEGs recommend using a site like https://www.freeconvert.com/svg-converter/download to convert JPEGs to SVG.